| Title: | Tools for Analyzing Mixed Effect Regression Models |

 where is the standard normal distribution function,

-is the estimated random effect and
+is the estimated random effect and is the posterior

 variance of the estimated random effect.
 We add one to the sum so that the